nielsmde/notebook-extensions/README.md

 This is a simple extension for Jupyter notebooks, that adds a list of all markdown headers.
 The list can be used to navigate through the notebook via the provided anchor links.

-Note that the table of contents is only rebuild when it is opened or closed, so after adding new headings it has to be reopen.
+Note that the table of contents is only rebuild when it is opened or closed, so after adding new headings it has to be reopened.

 ### Slides